-How to Find Out Hidden Passwords in Your Browser
+How to Reveal Hidden Passwords in Your Browser

-In many places where you need to input your password to gain access, authorize or confirm a transaction, whenever you type passwords into the input text box, the characters automatically turns into asterisks or bullets.
-This is to protect your password from straying eyes.
+In many places where you need to enter your password to gain access, authorize, or confirm a transaction, whenever you type passwords into the input text box, the characters automatically turn into asterisks or bullets.
+This is to protect your password from prying eyes.

-However, in situations that require you to know what lies behind those asterisks, we’ve got a simple trick to reveal the passwords on your web browsers.
+However, if you need to see what lies behind those asterisks, we’ve got a simple trick to reveal the passwords in your web browsers.

 Google Chrome

-In any website which contains your saved password, right click on the password box and click on Inspect element.
+On any website that contains your saved password, right-click on the password box and click on Inspect element.

 You’ll now notice the bottom quarter of your screen filled with codes.
 You only need to focus on the highlighted (in blue) part to reveal the password.